AlessiaGuzzo/AlessiaGuzzo/README.md

 <div>
-I'm a Computer Science engineer from Italy.
+I'm a Computer Science Engineer from Italy.
+I have studied for my bachelor and master degree at Politecnico di Milano.
+Here you can find some of my projects.

 ### :hammer_and_wrench: Languages and Tools :